-If a business manufactures products or purchases them for resale, some expenses are included in figuring cost of goods sold (COGS).
+If a business manufactures products or purchases them for resale, some expenses are included in calculating cost of goods sold (COGS).
 Expenses includable in COGS are not deductible until the item is sold, even if the business qualifies to use the cash method of accounting.
 The following are examples of expenses that go into calculating COGS.

-- The cost of merchandise and products that are resold to customers. - Raw materials and supplies that physically become part of a product, including the cost of having them shipped to the taxpayer, but not the cost of shipping the finished product to customers. - The cost of storing the products until sold.
+- The cost of merchandise and products that are resold to customers. - Raw materials and supplies that physically become part of a product, including the cost of having them shipped to the taxpayer, but not the cost of shipping the finished product to customers.